-- All controls store the content of the selected object(s) when changing languages.
+- 1. All controls store the content of the selected object(s) when changing languages.
 This means that user can work on one language, change to another and save the work when finished.
 Before that, the content is held in memory, but is not saved to the database.
-If content is changed and the user tries to select another object.
-The user can abort selection changes and save system will show a warning to the user. - 2.
+If content is changed and the user tries to select another object, a warning message appears.
+The user can abort selection changes. - 2.
 For multiple selections, saving will affect all selected objects.
 So the user can select all contents and set the template.
 After saving, all contests will be linked to specified template. - 3.
 If the user selects a template, the Type of content combo will automatically change its selected value to Units & Templates.
 If user selects None, the system will use the RTF text if it exists, or the Object Name.